MerlinStar/portfolio/README.md

 The How I think is the section all about on how I think.
 No code will be in this section and it will be entirely of write ups of my thought process.

-The MentalHealthAndViolence is my capstone.
+The ProjectOfMentalHealthAndViolence is my capstone.

+All folders will contain a file called a README.
+This is a file that gives you basic information about what each folder is about.
+The text automatically shows at the bottom of the screen, so no need to open the file itself.